Kelliaichthys

-Kelliaichthys is an extinct genus of prehistoric bony fish that lived during the Cisuralian (early Permian) epoch in what is now East Kazakhstan, Kazakhstan.
+Kelliaichthys is an extinct genus of prehistoric marine "palaeoniscoid" ray-finned fish that lived during the Cisuralian (early Permian) epoch in what is now East Kazakhstan, Kazakhstan.
 It was originally named "Kellia" by Kazantseva-Selezneva (1980).
 Because this genus name was already given to an extant lasaeid bivalve (Kellia Turton, 1822), the new name Kelliaichthys was erected for the Permian fish.
 The genus includes a single species (monotypy): Kelliaichthys velox.